 7) Hard Skin

 A camel has dry skin which is needed to survive the extreme temperature in the desert.
 For start-ups, hard skin is a strong business model.
-More revenue streams better for the start-up as it can help maintain the cash flow in tight situations.
+More revenue streams are better for the start-up as they can help maintain the cash flow in tight situations.
 For example, a start-up in the education sector that has online learning apart from the traditional on-site in its portfolio, the cash flow isn’t much impacted.

 Camel does not store water in its hump, contrary to common belief.
 The animal draws energy from a mound of fatty tissue when food is not always easily found.
 For start-ups, the hump will be its strong customer base.
 For start-ups, if the percentage of repeat customers is higher as compared to its competitors, it will act like a hump and help the company to perform better even in the worst economic conditions.

 Camel’s milk is lower in fat and lactose, and higher in potassium, iron, and Vitamin C. Also, camel’s milk is considered to be the most expensive milk due to its high demand and low supply.
 A camel is not only used as a carriage and for milk but also for its meat.
 Similarly, a start-up needs to have at least one cash cow in its portfolio that can play the role of either milk or meat.

 A fully grown camel can weigh up to 700 kgs.
 The capacity of the camel has been well documented over the centuries and its niche in human history is proven.
 A start-up should have a focus on profitability rather than rapid growth.
 Also, the mindset of the founders needs to be like a camel and not as an imaginary animal unicorn.